Lessons from a Philly Entreprenuer: Morgan Berman and MilkCrate

 My criteria for graduate school were pretty lofty. #1: It had to have a strong design component because I was tired of ignoring the part of me that was creative and artistic.
 I’d ignored what I knew was my strongest innate talent and love because of fear of that stupid phrase – “starving artist” – that had been in my head for what seemed my whole life.
 The many professional paths for designers were completely unknown to me when I made my first attempt at creating a profession for myself after college, so this was my chance. #2: Whatever program I attended, it had to focus on sustainability.
 I wanted to use my natural talent for design to make the world a better place.
 I had been reading the alarming reports about climate change, polluted oceans, resource scarcity, and the resulting military conflicts.
 I saw the impact on the streets of Philadelphia, in our food deserts and our transit issues, our poverty and our littered streets.
 It all felt connected.
 And this word, sustainability, seemed to speak to a potential universal truth that could answer all of these injustices.
-I used Salesforce as my CRM but I found other alternatives to Salesforce.
+I used Salesforce as my CRM, comunicated with Salesforce developer training experts a lot, but I found other alternatives to Salesforce.

 Then there was #3, and this one was going to be a bit harder to find.
 It had to be free.
 I’ve always been a penny pincher, and debt terrifies me.
 I don’t want to go into this too much since I’m assuming you all or at least most of you are paying to be here, and that is great.
 But I just knew I wouldn’t sleep if there was this big scary thing hanging over me.
 As you can imagine, the list of schools was pretty short.
 And for my final criterium, I wanted to stay near my family.
 So the “list” became basically one option: A Masters of Science in Sustainable Design at Philadelphia University with the slim chance of winning one of their two assistantships.
 The simplicity of a list of one is a blessing and a curse.
 Talk about all your eggs in one basket.
 Luckily I got in and, even more importantly, got the assistantship.
 I was going to grad school and it was going to be FREE.
 Lesson number one, then, is everything you need is all around you.
 Something my mother has said to me with great frequency, and like all mom truths, is always right and usually annoying.